DynamoDS/Dynamo/doc/distrib/NodeHelpFiles/Autodesk.DesignScript.Geometry.TSpline.TSplineTopology.InnerEdges.md

 ## In Depth
 In the example below, a planar T-Spline surface with extruded, subdivided and pulled vertices and faces is inspected with the `TSplineTopology.InnerEdges` node.

-The nodes `TSplineEdge.UVNFrame` and `TSplineUVNFrame.Position` are used to highlight the inner edges in the surface.
+The node `Edge.CurveGeometry` is used to highlight the inner edges in the surface.

 ___
 ## Example File